 |1.5||2.5||3.5||There are many cracks, the longest is about 6cm|

-The steel ingot cross-sectional test piece is basically square, and there is an open crack in the middle of one side, with a depth of about 6mm, which is the vertical depth of the macro steel ingot longitudinal crack.
+The cross-sectional test piece of the steel ingot is essentially square shaped, with an open crack located in the center of one side.
+The crack has a depth of approximately 6mm, which corresponds to the vertical depth of the macro longitudinal crack in the steel ingot.

-The small cracks observed are related to the height of columnar crystals in the ingot casting.
+The test results indicate that the ingot has severe shape segregation after undergoing forging (only pressing Square), making it unqualified.
+The small cracks observed are related to the height of the columnar crystals in the cast ingot.

 3.2 fracture test analysis